 - Research.
 Please see our list of independent professional researchers below:

 The Plymouth and West Devon Record Office (PWDRO) produces detailed policies on various key aspects of our service.
 These policies are grouped into two areas:

 Stewardship of archives

 Please note that from January 2018 to January 2021, we will cease taking in new deposits and no new documents or records will be accepted until we have completed our move to The Box, Plymouth.

 What we do to provide an archive service and make the information in our care available to the public.

 Our Search room is open four days a week and can be used by anyone free of charge, for their research and to make enquiries.
 Bookings are recommended.

-Education, learning and outreach at the Plymouth and West Devon Record Office is carried out by the Arts and Heritage learning team.
+Education, learning and outreach at the Plymouth and West Devon Record Office is carried out by the Plymouth Museums Galleries Archives learning team.